ciaeric/ciaeric.github.io/_posts/2026-04-11-ai-agent-business-process-first.md

 ![socialshare](/assets/img/post24/socialshare.png)

 AI agents are everywhere right now.
 Every team wants one.
 Every vendor is selling one.
-And almost everyone is deploying them in the wrong order.
+And too many teams are deploying them in the wrong order.

 The conversation usually goes: "We have this problem — let's build an agent to solve it."
 What comes next is weeks of prompt tuning, escalating API costs, and an agent that half-works at best.
 Sound familiar?
 It should.
 80% of AI agent projects fail to reach production, and 92% of those that do experience cost overruns averaging 340% above estimates.
 The models aren't the problem.
 The missing business process understanding is.